Department of Nursing

 Career opportunities for APRNs are continually expanding and include positions in hospitals, outpatient clinics, home health care agencies, schools, universities, industry, nursing homes, wellness centers, employee health programs, physicians’ office practices, community mental health agencies, public health agencies, acute care facilities and private practice.

 Three concentrations are available in the DNP program: Adult Nurse Practitioner, Family Nurse Practitioner, and Adult Psychiatric Mental Health Nurse Practitioner.
+The Department of Nursing will make an effort to offer all three concentration areas each year.
+However, the Graduate Nursing program reserves the right to delay the offering of specialty clinical courses until minimum enrollment levels are met.
 Additionally, an online part-time Masters to DNP program is available for those applicants with prior advance practice registered nurse (APRN) certification as a Nurse Practitioner or Certified Nurse Midwife.

 Adult Nurse Practitioner (ANP)